Albert II of Austria: Biography

-Albert II was born at Habsburg Castle in Swabia, a younger son of King Albert I of Germany and his wife Elisabeth of Carinthia, a member of the House of Gorizia (Meinhardiner).
+Albert II was born at Habsburg Castle in Swabia, a younger son of King Albert I of Germany and his wife Elisabeth of Carinthia, Queen of Germany, a member of the House of Gorizia (Meinhardiner).
 He initially prepared for an ecclesiastical career and, though still a minor, was elected Bishop of Passau in 1313.
 However, he had to rival with an opposing candidate and finally renounced the office in 1317.

-After the death of their elder brother Frederick the Fair in 1330, the surviving sons Albert II and Otto the Merry became joint rulers of all Habsburg dominions in Austria and Styria.
+After the death of their elder brother Frederick the Fair in 1330, the surviving sons Albert II and Otto, Duke of Austria became joint rulers of all Habsburg dominions in Austria and Styria.
 Albert was able to further increase his possessions by the inheritance of his wife Joanna of Pfirt, which was made up of the Alsatian county of Pfirt and several cities.
 Furthermore, upon the death of his maternal uncle Duke Henry of Carinthia in 1335, Albert succeeded in establishing his claims on the Duchy of Carinthia and the March of Carniola, when he reached his enfeoffment by Emperor Louis IV against the claims raised by his mighty Luxembourg rival King John of Bohemia.

-Reflecting his high reputation among the secular and church leaders of Europe, in 1335 Pope Benedict XII asked him to mediate in the church's conflict with Emperor Louis.
+Reflecting his high reputation among the secular and church leaders of Europe, in 1335, Pope Benedict XII asked him to mediate in the church's conflict with Emperor Louis.
 Two years later, King Philip VI of France 1337 asked him for help against the Wittelsbach emperor and King Edward III of England.
-Nevertheless, Albert remained faithful to the emperor until Louis' death in 1347; he also was a close ally of his son Duke Louis V of Bavaria.
+Nevertheless, Albert remained faithful to the emperor until Louis' death in 1347; he was also a close ally of his son, Duke Louis V of Bavaria.
 After the demolition of Rapperswil Castle by the forces of Rudolf Brun in 1350, the Austrian duke marched against the Swiss Confederacy and laid siege to the city of Zürich, though to no avail.